karimbahgat/mapocr/README.md

 ## Installation

-To use this library, first install the Tesseract text recognition engine in your environment and make sure it's on your system's environment path.
+To use this library, you need PIL, numpy, opencv, colormath, and pytesseract.
+You also need to manually install the Tesseract text recognition engine in your environment and make sure it's on your system's environment path.

 ## Basic usage